Inswift-dev/inswift-silabs-flasher/doc/Inswift_Silabs_Flasher_GUI_EN.md

 - "Device is not running EmberZNet firmware": The current firmware type is not supported; flash EmberZNet firmware first
 - "Invalid IEEE address format": Check the format; it must be 8 bytes in hexadecimal

+### Q8: Device Type Probe Is Slow or Fails

+**Notes**:
+- Device type probe is now standalone and does not affect flashing
+- Probe baud rates are fixed: `SPINEL=460800`, all others `115200`

+**Recommendations**:
+1. Use `Start Flashing` directly for daily upgrades
+2. Use `Probe Device Type` only when you need diagnostics
+3. If probe fails but flashing works, proceed with flashing

-### Q8: Cannot Enter Bootloader Again After Flashing Router Firmware
+### Q9: Cannot Enter Bootloader Again After Flashing Router Firmware

 **Description**:
 - After flashing Router firmware, re-flashing shows "Failed to enter bootloader"